Huskies tip off 2011-12 regular season against Boilermakers on ESPN3

 The Trojans won the Saginaw Valley Conference championship in six of Dawkins' seven seasons as head coach and he was named the conference coach of the year on three occasions.
 Dawkins also served as the Director of Athletics at Saginaw High during his final three years as head coach.

-Dawkins coached 11 players that went on to receive NCAA Division I basketball scholarships, including Michigan State's Draymond Green and Josh Southern of Boston College.
+Dawkins coached 11 players that went on to receive NCAA Division I basketball scholarships, including Michigan State's Draymond Green, now a member of the NBA’s Golden State Warriors, and Josh Southern of Boston College.

 Prior to becoming the varsity coach at Saginaw High, Dawkins was the junior varsity coach for six seasons, compiling an overall mark of 112-10.